Steer clear of ghost brokers selling fake car insurance

 What could happen if you’ve bought a fake policy

-If you realise the policy you’ve been sold is fake and you can prove you’ve been the victim of fraud, we can help – and you may be covered by the Motor Insurers’ Bureau too.
+If you realise your policy is fake and can prove you’ve been a victim of fraud, we can help.
+You may be covered by the Motor Insurers’ Bureau too.

-But if you’re aware your policy’s fake and you’ve continued to drive your car without proper insurance, you could:
+But if you’re aware your policy’s fake and continue to drive your car without proper insurance, you could:

-• have no cover if you were involved in an accident Footnote [2]
+• have no cover if you're involved in an accident Footnote [1]

 So how can you make sure you’ve got the insurance you need?